Since 1976

 • To cultivate friendship and mutual understanding between martial artists

 We maintain an eclectic but traditional approach.
-Keeping the emphasis on the "art," we also incorporate techniques from several other styles such as jui-jitsu and kobudo.
+Keeping the emphasis on the "art," we incorporate techniques from several other styles such as jui-jitsu and kobudo.
 In fact AKATO instructors can cross-train and earn black belt ranking in other systems.

 CONTINUING EDUCATION